staer/extDate/README.rst

 About
 =====

-extDate is a set of extensions to the JavaScript Date object adding in some missing functionality.
+extDate is a set of extensions regarding the JavaScript Date object, adding in some missing functionality.
 Features include:

 * Date.isLeapYear(): check to see if the date occurs on a leap year
 * Date.strftime(): Output the date in a variety of formats (similar to Python strftime)